 Home Team Training Excellence (TRaX) Awards

 The Home Team TRaX Awards are given out by the Home Team Academy and recognise outstanding Trainers and Training Units in the Home Team’s Training and Learning Community.
 At a virtual award ceremony held in December 2020, nine Trainers (individual awards) and five Training Units (team awards) received honours for their commitment to innovation in learning.
+Click here to find out more about the Home Team’s Training and Learning initiatives.

 18 March 2021